British Army Training Unit Suffield: History

 A British chemical weapons testing facility was located in French-controlled Algeria.
 However, upon the conquest of France by Germany in 1940, the facility was lost.
 The British could find no suitable location in the UK, and an agreement was signed between Canada and the UK to allow the Suffield area to become available to British scientists for testing.
 Consequently, British and Canadian forces employed the area for a variety of experiments.
 Upon the end of World War II, the British departed the Suffield area and it was formally taken over by the Canadian Defence Research Board.

 In 1969, Colonel Gaddafi led a coup in Libya, took control of the country and proceeded, after negotiations, to close down British military installations located at El Adem and Tobruk, and American installations located near Tripoli.
 This presented the UK with a problem, as there were no areas large enough to allow the British Army to undertake large-scale armoured warfare exercises in Europe.
 In 1971 a 10-year lease was signed between the British and Canadian Governments that authorized battle group training to take place in the Suffield area by the British Army.
 In January 1972, the British Army Training Unit Suffield was formally established.
 In July, the first live rounds were fired by the 4th Royal Tank Regiment Battle Group.
 In 1981, the lease for Suffield was extended, and in 1991, the lease was again extended.
 In 2006, on the expiration of this lease, the British and Canadian governments concluded an agreement that would allow British forces to maintain their training practices in Canada indefinitely.

 Reports in September 2020 suggested that tank training at BATUS could be brought to an end as the Challenger 2 tanks age.
 Mayor of nearby city Medicine Hat, Ted Clugston (along with local MP Glen Motz) expressed concern about this, saying the base has been a "major economic stabilizing force since the 1970s".
 A 2007 estimate suggested that the unit injects $100 million into the local economy.
 In November 2021, reports suggested that the base would be closed in favour of the Omani-British Joint Training Area in Oman, however this was denied by Defence Secretary Ben Wallace who added that the base would see "change" but would not close.
 The MOD Press Office stated that the base would remain "a vital training base for the British Army".

+In October 2021, 29 (BATUS) Flight AAC, which provided range reconnaissance, CASEVAC (casualty evacuation) and limited lift of passengers and equipment to BATUS with Gazelle helicopters, was placed in suspended animation, leaving BATUS with no UK aviation support.

+In 2023, all British military assets were removed from Suffield after the UK MOD announced reduction of training areas for the next two years.

+As of December 2024, the British Army was not using the base.